-Have you been looking for opportunities to work in exchange of free accommodation while you’re traveling the world?
+Have you been looking for opportunities to work in exchange for free accommodation while you’re traveling the world?
 Does the thought of volunteering abroad make you all excited?
 Here are some testimonials by travelers who made this dream a reality.
-Passionate travelers like you share everything about their workaway experiences.
-You will learn about the most common volunteering duties, how many days and hours of work are usually requested, and how easily volunteering becomes a unique way to move abroad and to meet like-minded people.as well as volunteering opportunities they’ve found through other online platforms like Helpx.
+Passionate travelers like you share everything about their Workaway experiences.
+You will learn about the most common volunteering duties, how many days and hours of work are usually requested, and how easily volunteering becomes a unique way to move abroad and to meet like-minded people as well as volunteering opportunities they’ve found through other online platforms like Helpx.
 Reading about these wanderlusters’ joyful memories will give you the right motivation to land your first volunteer job/vacation abroad.

 Volunteering with Workaway in Malaysia

 “I went to volunteer at a guesthouse in Malacca, Malaysia after being dumped out of a ten-year relationship, two years into our masterplan of becoming digital nomads.
 Needless to say, I needed some time to pick up the pieces and decide what my next move would be before starting to travel again.
 I found the opportunity through Workaway and ended up spending nearly four months in Malacca, playing front desk attendant and tour guide.
 I also had plenty of time to screw my head back on properly and make awesome travel (and life) plans while having a great time in a city that I grew more and more fond of as time passed, and without spending any of my savings.
 I met people from all around the world, whilst living with local Chinese Malays.
 As an added unexpected bonus, the guesthouse was a Warmshowers host (a platform that connects people on long-haul bicycle tours with hosts) and I got to meet several cyclists from all walks of life who inspired me so much that I decided to continue my adventure on two wheels after leaving.
 A great experience at a very timely point in my life.”